Top 5 Things Every New Hunter Regrets

 Beginning hunters may face many problems while up against their prey.
 In the hunting process, they most likely will come across certain obstacles where they either won’t know what to do or just have no idea that the obstacle exists due to obliviousness.

-- How to track/call them: For some animals it’s about tracking, while others it’s about calling.
+- How to track/call them: For some animals it’s about tracking, while others, such as elk it’s about calling.
 While tracking, know how to identify markings, paw/hoof prints and even traces of fecal matter.
 While calling, understand what type of call to use, how to use it properly and how often to use it.

 - Their senses: Have a keen sense of what the prey’s senses are.
 This allows hunters to know some strengths and weaknesses of the prey and helps them have a clear idea of what they’re up against.
 For instance, if a prey has a strong sense of smell, then it might be a good idea to check the wind direction and plan accordingly; otherwise the prey may pick up on the hunter’s scent.
 If a prey is primarily hunted through food plots, then see which foods are best suited for the animal.